AsmReadCr0/windows-bootkit/README.md

-# windows-bootkit (PoC)
+# windows-bootkit

-A proof-of-concept bootkit that intercepts the windowss boot process to execute a payload in kernel mode
+A proof-of-concept bootkit that intercepts the windows boot process to execute a payload in kernel mode

 ---